 Inspiration

-We've spent the last decade making the digital world feel more real ~ better screens, faster phones, smarter AI.
-Sentient asks the opposite question: what if the physical world could talk back?
-The idea came from thinking about objects that carry real emotional weight - a book gifted by a grandmother, a mug used by a dementia patient every morning for 30 years, a guitar I myself carried across the world.
+The idea came from thinking about dementia patients and the objects that carry real emotional weight for them: a book gifted by a grandmother, a mug used every morning for 30 years, a guitar I myself carried across the world.
 Those stories exist.
 There's just no infrastructure to surface them.
 I wanted to build that.

 What it does